MazrimT/pi_stream/README.md

 # Run
 Put your Stream Key and Streaming service in the config/config.toml file

-This can't actually run yet, but when it can the idea is to:
-this doesn't work yet, but idea is to do:
+Run:
 ```bash
 # in the virtual environment
 python pi_stream/app.py
 ```

-Eventually the idea will be that the app that controlls the touchscreen will start first and be in crontab as run on reboot.
+Eventually the idea will be that the app that controls the touchscreen which will start first and be in crontab as run on reboot.